Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 ### Wifi-Pumpkin

-Wifi-Pumpkin is a framework written in Python to create a fake access point fo an evil twin attack.
+Wifi-Pumpkin is a framework written in Python to create a fake access point for an evil twin attack.
 It can clone the SSID of a target network, create a phishing portal and manipulate DNS settings to redirect the victim.